 Verdict

 Schwab is a big name in the investment game.
 That alone might have some pull for investors.
-For new investors just starting out, you may want to stick with a platform geared to your demographic.
+For new investors starting, you may want to stick with a platform geared to your demographic.

-There are plenty of educational materials available with Schwab, but they aren’t presented in a millennial-friendly game, like some other brokerages.
+Many educational materials are available with Schwab but aren’t presented in a millennial-friendly game like other robo advisors.

 8. Mint

-Then, the app presents the information to you in a graphical interface that makes it easy to understand.
+Then, the app presents the information in a graphical interface that makes it easy to understand.
 It’s also entirely free to use.

 Key Features

 Even though Mint costs nothing, it uses advertising to make money.
-So, while not that intrusive, some of the suggestions the app makes are thinly-veiled ads.
+So, while not that intrusive, some of the app’s suggestions are thinly veiled ads.
 Here’s how it works.
 First, you enter all your account information for your various accounts.

 Once everything is linked, you can see your total financial picture.
 Then, as your expenses and deposits accumulate, Mint categorizes them intelligently so you can quickly see trends.

-For instance, you can see how much more money you spent on gasoline during the inflation crisis as compared to earlier expenses, and how the increased spending might affect your long-term savings.
+For instance, you can see how much more you spent on gasoline during the inflation crisis compared to earlier expenses and how the increased spending might affect your long-term savings.

-However, the suggestions you see may be informed by not only the data but Mint’s advertising partners.
+However, the suggestions you see may be informed by the data and Mint’s advertising partners.
 For instance, in our example above, rising fuel costs may see you receive a suggestion to start a fuel card with a partner credit card company.
 Unfortunately, there is next to no customer service.

 Pros